 Best to start with fresh flowers.

-Some tutorials will tell you to use flowers that are freshly opened, but that is not necessary at all.
+Some tutorials will tell you to use flowers that have just begun to open, but that is not necessary at all.
 I used flower buds, and simply twisted off the base and picked the petals away.

-So use your favorite roses, any colour, any kind!
+So use your favorite roses, any color, any kind!

 Tools and materials required